 Our son, a.k.a.
 Zan, was born in June of 2003.
 Our daughter, a.k.a.
 Jayna, was born in July of 2005.
 I am convinced that they are the most adorable, wonderful and gifted children ever to set foot on the planet.
 I also am convinced that they occasionally are possessed by Satan, and that he uses them to punish us mercilessly.

-We bought our way-too-expensive first house during the height of the real-estate boom and spent six years watching its value drop faster than Charlie Sheen’s employment prospects while simultaneously racking up enough debt to bankrupt several Third World nations.
-We now live in our slightly less unaffordable second house, and are trying to dig ourselves out of a dauntingly deep hole.
+We bought our way-too-expensive first house during the height of the real-estate boom and spent six years watching its value drop faster than Lindsey Lohan’s employment prospects while simultaneously racking up enough debt to bankrupt several Third World nations.
+We now live in our slightly-less-unaffordable second house, and are trying to dig ourselves out of a dauntingly deep hole.
 I’m sure we’ll be fine … you know, as long as both children land college scholarships and let us live with them rent free after we retire.

 So, to recap: Forty-something, not a member of KISS, not Howard Stern, married with children, broke.